 By entering your 14 digit library card number or 12 digit e-card number and PIN on the Patron Validation Screen you have access to your personal library record.
-You will be able to review items currently checked out on your library card, overdue and lost items and outstanding fines.
-You can pay your fines with a credit or debit card.
+You will be able to review items currently checked out on your library card, including overdue and lost items.
 You can renew items and review the status of titles you have placed on hold.
 You can also cancel holds on items you no longer need.
 Use the Change of Address Form to report changes in your account.

 Renewing Library Materials

-Most items may be renewed a maximum of two times.
-Entertainment DVDs and videos may be renewed one time.
+Most items may be renewed a maximum of three times.
 Reference materials may not be renewed nor items for which there are pending holds or reserves.
-If the item you renew is overdue a fine will be posted to your record.

 The library also offers a Telephone Circulation Service.
 If you have a touch tone phone, you can renew your items by telephone, 24 hours a day, by calling the toll-free number: (888) 577-5275.
 If you are outside the toll-free area, dial (213) 623-9930.
 Telephone circulation also lets you review your library record to find out what you have checked out, when it is due, if items you reserved are being held for you, and if you have any unpaid fines or fees.